FUJI0130/ReRetry-VScode-SpringBoot/README.md

-# ReRetry-VScode-SpringBoot test pull request first time make new branch test_pull_Request now222222
+# ReRetry-VScode-SpringBoot pull_Request is so long